oryxlabs/PolarDNS/README.md

 1. Purchase a domain for your tests e.g., ``example123.com`` using your favorite domain registrar.
 2. Get 2 Linux VPS instances with public and static IP addresses - these will be your nameservers.
 3. Deploy the PolarDNS server on both instances.
-4. Edit the ``polardns.toml`` configuration file on each instance and change your domain name and nameserver IP addresses accordingly - same configuration on both.
+4. Edit the ``polardns/polardns.toml`` configuration file on each instance and change your domain name and nameserver IP addresses accordingly - same configuration on both.
 5. In the domain registrar, select to manage the domain using your own nameservers.
 You will need to specify the primary and secondary NS - provide IP addresses of your instances.

 Now your infrastructure should be ready for testing of any recursive DNS resolver of your choice.